mdcrtr/sound-generator/README.md

 This is a work in progress.

-So far it can generate sine, triangle, sawtooth, square and noise waves at different frequencies.
-It has a simple fade out envelope (not yet configurable).
+So far it can generate sine, triangle, sawtooth, square and noise waves at different frequencies and volumes.

 It has a UI for editing sound parameters.
-The UI scale can be changed by editing UI_SCALE in ui.h.
+The UI has three bar-chart style controls.
+The top one controls waveform, The middle one controls tone and the bottom one controls volume.

 ## Building